Skip to content

 Due to an increase in Human Research Ethics application submissions, review timelines have been extended.
 Please take these revised timelines into consideration when developing your research project.

-Upon submission of your HRE application to the UniSQ HREC, there are three review processes an application must pass through: Research review (Supervisor and/or Head of School/Department review); Administrative review (and evaluation of risks and burdens); and Ethics review.
+Upon submission of your HRE application to the UniSQ HREC, there are three review processes an application must pass through: Research review (Supervisor and/or Head of School/Department review); Administrative review (and evaluation of risks and burdens); and Ethics review - these processes are explained in more detail further below.
 Please note, an application is not available to the Ethics Office until the Research review is complete (i.e. endorsed by HoS).
 You can view the progress of your application at any time by visiting the home page of your ethics application.

 Review process

-Once an application is completed, it is important to note that it must progress through a research review first before it is submitted to the Ethics Office.
-It is important to note that the ethics review clock has not yet started!
-Applicants should factor in time for applications to go through this research review stage.
+Once an application is completed, it must progress through a research review first before it is officially submitted to the Ethics Office.
+It is important to note that upon initial submission of a new HRE application it is not yet submitted to the Ethics Office, it submits to the relevant Head of School/Department for research review first (the ethics review clock has not yet started!).
+Applicants should factor in time for applications to go through this research review stage in order to meet their own deadlines.

 What's involved?

-If you are a student, your application will need to progress to your supervisor for their review and comment (if needed) prior to submission.
-Once your supervisor is satisfied with your application they will submit your application to the next stage - this confirms supervisor endorsement.
+If you are a student, your application will need to be delegated to your supervisor for their review and comment (if needed) prior to submission.
+Once your supervisor is satisfied with your submission they will submit the application on your behalf to the next stage - this confirms supervisor endorsement.

-Upon submission of your, all applications will be delegated to the relevant Head of School (or Associate Head/department head) for review before they are submitted through to the Ethics Office.
+Upon submission of all new HRE applications, the application will be delegated to the relevant Head of School (or Associate Head/department head) for review and endorsement before it is officially submitted to the Ethics Office.
 For the correct automated delegation, please ensure you have entered the correct School/Department into the ‘Host department’ question on the ‘Overview’ tab of your ethics application.

 How long does this take?

-Please allow up to 7 University business days for the Head of School/Associate Head/Department Head review and endorsement.
+Upon initial submission of a new HRE application, please allow up to 7 University business days for the Head of School/Associate Head/Department Head review and endorsement process.

 Once the School/Department Head endorses your application it will then be submitted to the Ethics Office for Administrative review followed by Ethics review.
 Note: an application is not officially submitted to the Ethics Office until it has passed through HoS review first.